 If your go-to lunch is a salad, you won’t have to make too many substitutions to turn it into a keto-friendly dish.
 When you swap out the croutons, beans, and high-carb veggies like carrots for lower-carb toppings, then you’ll be able to enjoy your salad without breaking ketosis.

 If you’re more of a sandwich person, you’ll have to make some significant changes to your packed lunches.
 Bread is pretty high in carbs at 14 grams per slice, so you’ll either have to switch it out for keto bread or try one of the breadless, sandwich-inspired recipes below.

 Italian sandwiches are a favorite at lunchtime, but they’re high in both calories and carbs.
 The average Italian sub has about 570 calories and 44 grams of carbohydrates.
 Just by skipping the sub roll, though, you can save around 330 calories and bring the carbohydrates down to just one net carb.

-To make an Italian sub without the bread, grab one slice each of mortadella, sopressata, salami, and pepperoni and add your favorite sandwich toppings like banana peppers, mayonnaise, and black olives.
-Layer the meats one on top of the other and place your toppings in the center.
+To make an Italian sub without the bread, grab one slice each of mortadella, soppressata, salami, and pepperoni, and add your favorite sandwich toppings like banana peppers, mayonnaise, and black olives.
+Layer the meat on top of the other and place your toppings in the center.
 Then roll everything up and secure it with a toothpick.